gboehl/dynare/src/source/the-model-file.rst

             x = 1.1;
             end;

         In this example, initial conditions for the forward-looking variables ``x`` and ``c`` are provided, together with a terminal condition for the backward-looking variable ``k``.
 As shown in the previous example, these values will not affect the simulation results.
-Dynare simply takes them as given and basically assumes that there were realizations of exogenous variables and states that make those choices equilibrium values (basically initial/terminal conditions at the unspecified time periods :math:`t<0` and :math:`t>201`).
+Dynare simply takes them as given and basically assumes that there were realizations of exogenous variables and states that make those choices equilibrium values (basically initial/terminal conditions at the
+        unspecified time periods :math:`t<0` and :math:`t>201`).

         The above example suggests another way of looking at the use of ``steady`` after ``initval`` and ``endval``.
 Instead of saying that the implicit unspecified conditions before and after the simulation range have to fit the initial/terminal conditions of the endogenous variables in those blocks, steady specifies that those conditions at :math:`t<0` and :math:`t>201` are equal to being at the steady state given the exogenous variables in the ``initval`` and ``endval`` blocks.
 The endogenous variables at :math:`t=0` and :math:`t=201` are then set to the corresponding steady state equilibrium values.

         The fact that ``c`` at :math:`t=0` and ``k`` at :math:`t=201` specified in ``initval`` and ````endval`` are taken as given has an important implication for plotting the simulated vector for the endogenous variables, i.e. the rows of ``oo_.endo_simul``: this vector will also contain the initial and terminal conditions and thus is 202 periods long in the example.
-When you specify arbitrary values for the initial and terminal conditions for forward- and backward-looking variables, respectively, these values can be very far away from the endogenously determined values at :math:`t=1` and :math:`t=200`.
+When you specify arbitrary values for the initial and terminal conditions for forward- and backward-looking
+        variables, respectively, these values can be very far away from the endogenously determined values at :math:`t=1` and :math:`t=200`.
 While the values at :math:`t=0` and :math:`t=201` are unrelated to the dynamics for :math:`0<t<201`, they may result in strange-looking large jumps.
 In the example above, consumption will display a large jump from :math:`t=0` to :math:`t=1` and capital will jump from :math:`t=200` to :math:`t=201` when using :comm:`rplot` or manually plotting ``oo_.endo_val``.

 .. block:: histval ;
            histval (OPTIONS...);

-    *In a deterministic perfect foresight context*
+    |br| *In a deterministic perfect foresight context*

     In models with lags on more than one period, the ``histval`` block permits to specify different historical initial values for different periods of the state variables.
 In this case, the ``initval`` block takes over the role of specifying terminal conditions and starting values for the solver.
 Note that the ``histval`` block does not take non-state variables.

     This block is terminated by ``end;`` and contains lines of the form:

-        ``VARIABLE_NAME(INTEGER) = EXPRESSION;``
+        VARIABLE_NAME(INTEGER) = EXPRESSION;

-    ``EXPRESSION`` is any valid expression returning a numerical value and can contain already initialized variable names.
+    |br| EXPRESSION is any valid expression returning a numerical value
+    and can contain already initialized variable names.

     By convention in Dynare, period 1 is the first period of the simulation.
 Going backward in time, the first period before the start of the simulation is period 0, then period -1, and so on.

     State variables not initialized in the ``histval`` block are assumed to have a value of zero at period 0 and before.
 Note that ``histval`` cannot be followed by ``steady``.

-    :ex:
+    *Example*

         ::